langleylab/coldcuts/README.md

 This ontology was downloaded from the Allen Brain Atlas API, and it contains several pieces of information that we will not need.
 However, we do need the `id`, `name`, `acronym`, `parent_structure_id`, `structure_id_path` and `col` fields.

 Ontologies may contain additional IDs, which are part of how the authors of the segmentation have classified structures into higher order groupings (e.g. "hipothalamus" as a higher order grouping for several hipothalamic nuclei).
-This ontology can be visualized as a tree using `plotOntologyGraph()`:
+This ontology can be visualized as a tree using `ontology_plot()`:

 ```{r}
 ontology_plot(seg)